 Of course, we have some other hard requirements too, like 5 years of professional software development experience, with at least 4 of those years spent writing iOS and/or Android apps.
 But first, let’s talk about life at YNAB and then we’ll go into detail about what we’re looking for.

 Our developer team is about 15 people strong, and we frequently work in cross-functional teams, so you'll get to work with awesome people in all different roles in the company.

 Regardless of their varied interests, all of our developers have one thing in common: They are a joy to work with.
 You won’t find heated arguments and raised voices here.
 We save our competitive spirit for YNAB’s external competitors (or the occasional spirited board game session), but internally we build up our teammates and celebrate their successes.
 We all love to program and solve problems in clever ways, and we regularly take time to geek out and show each other something cool we built or found to make our lives easier.

 And of course, as a developer, you’ll work closely with our designers, who are amazing.
-They have the awards (including at least one actual Emmy) to prove they’re good at designing stuff.
-More importantly, they are welcoming of feedback and suggestions during the development process and will be happy to tweak an interaction if you tell them that it will save you significant development effort.
+They have the awards (including at least one actual Emmy) to prove they’re good at designing stuff, but there are plenty of skilled designers out there.
+More importantly, they are welcoming of feedback and suggestions during the development process, and will be happy to tweak an interaction if you tell them that it will save you significant development effort.

 How You’ll Work at YNAB